-By treating potentially several diseases at once, these solutions reduce application time.
-Since prepackaged goods are both physically and chemically compatible, they also reduce some of the uncertainty related to fungicide compatibility.
+By treating several diseases at once, these solutions reduce application time.
+Since prepackaged goods are compatible, they also reduce some of the uncertainty related to fungicide compatibility.

 A reduced likelihood of disease resistance occurring when using turf combination fungicides

-Since each pre-mix is a combination of at least two groups, you might be able to reduce the need to rotate between mode-of-action groups.
+Since each product is a combination of at least two groups, you might be able to reduce the need to rotate between mode-of-action groups.
 Our guide to fungicide chemical groups will help explain this.

 Using a pre-mix gives you the peace of mind that the fungicides are chemically compatible with one another.
 In fact the active ingredients can all sometimes be useful against the same disease.
 The development of most turf combination products seem to have been in order to increase the activity spectrum of a single fungicide.
 This is another reason why these are the best fungicides for lawns.

-The use of combination products offers an excellent resistance management strategy where resistance risk is high such as anthracnose, dollar spot, and fusarium sp).
+The use of combination products offers an excellent resistance management strategy where resistance risk is high for example turf diseases anthracnose, dollar spot, and fusarium sp).

-Furthermore, this improved efficacy can lessen the chance of resistant mutation occuring even with these lower fungicide doses.
+Furthermore, this improved effectiveness reduces the chance of resistance occurring even with these lower fungicide doses.
 There is plenty of evidence that fungus cells can change when under stress.
 Sublethal doses cause a degree of stress that can cause a variety of alterations, such as fungicide insensitivity mutations.
-The frequency of mutations will decrease if combining fungicides makes these sublethal doses more lethal.
+The frequency of mutations will decrease if turf combination fungicides makes these sublethal doses more lethal.